helenrm365/rm365-tools-testing/LABELS_GENERATION_LOGIC.md

 **Key Points:**
 - Uses EAV (Entity-Attribute-Value) structure to query custom attributes
+- Excludes products with no categories assigned (blank categories)
-- Excludes products with "AW365" in name
+- Excludes products with "AW365" in any category
+- Excludes products with no website assignment (blank product_websites)
 - Does NOT use Magento's enabled/disabled system status
 - Identical to Inventory Management product fetching